Putin misled by advisers on Ukraine, US intel determines

 But the publicity could also risk further isolating Putin, who U.S. officials have said seems at least in part driven by a desire to win back Russian prestige lost by the fall of the Soviet Union.

+Asked about the latest intelligence, Secretary of State Antony Blinken did not confirm the findings, but suggested that a dynamic within the Kremlin exists where advisers are unwilling to speak to Putin with candor.

+“One of the Achilles’ heels of autocracies is that you don’t have people in those systems that speak truth to power or have the ability to speak truth to power, and I think that’s what we’re seeing in Russia,” Blinken told reporters during a stop in Algeria on Wednesday.

-The official did not detail underlying evidence for how U.S. intelligence made the determination.
+The unidentified official did not detail underlying evidence for how U.S. intelligence made its determination.

 The intelligence community has concluded that Putin was unaware that his military had been using and losing conscripts in Ukraine.
 They also have determined he is not fully aware of the extent to which the Russian economy is being damaged by economic sanctions imposed by the U.S. and allies.